 - Induction is important to us and we invest time in welcoming our learners in a way that makes them feel a part of our setting.
-We work well with our partner schools. - We have very good relationships with any feeder settings as well as settings children/young people move on to. - For children who require additional support for transition this is offered through additional visits, transition books and support at the start of term. - Our Early Years staff make nursery visits where they talk to key workers and observe children in the setting.

-- Key stage 2 transitions are supported by regular contact with local infant schools and transition meetings with teachers. - Key stage 3 transitions are supported by a meeting with all Year 6 teachers and Year 7 pastoral leads. - Any child who is identified with additional needs is supported by SENCo as well as teaching staff. - A buddy system is in place for any new starters across the school.
+We work well with our partner schools. - We have a detailed program for transition which includes open evenings, welcome meeting and nursery/school visits. - We have very good relationships with any feeder settings as well as settings children/young people move on to. - For children who require additional support for transition this is offered through additional visits, transition books and support at the start of term. - Our Early Years staff make nursery visits where they talk to key workers and observe children in the setting. - Key stage 2 transitions are supported by regular contact with local infant schools and transition meetings with teachers. - Key stage 3 transitions are supported by a meeting with all Year 6 teachers and Year 7 pastoral leads. - Any child who is identified with additional needs is supported by SENCo as well as teaching staff - A buddy system is in place for any new starters across the school.
 All Reception children are buddied up with a Year 6 child.
 This is called a Special Friend.